Florida Anti-Tampering Act

 The term “labeling” means all labels and other written, printed, or graphic matter upon any article, agent, product, or substance, or any of its containers or wrappers, or accompanying such article, agent, product, or substance.

-Accusations for tampering with the labeling of or container for any consumer product are punishable by up to 15 years in Florida State Prison as provided in s.
+Accusations of tampering with the labeling or container of any consumer product are punishable by up to 15 years in Florida State Prison, as provided in s.
 775.082 or s.
 775.083.

 Communicating False Information about Tampering with a Consumer Product